Dashboard & Desktop

 Web Dashboard

 The dashboard is a SvelteKit frontend backed by FastAPI API routers.
-It uses the "Electric Charcoal" design system — a dark-only mission control aesthetic with OKLCH colors, Space Grotesk / IBM Plex Mono typography, and a lime accent.
+It uses the "Electric Charcoal" design system, a dark-only theme with OKLCH colors, Space Grotesk and IBM Plex Mono typography, and a lime accent.

 Installation